Profile

 2. 2

-Gently fry the aromatics in a pan with extra virgin olive oil, then add the minced meat and brown it well.
+Gently fry the chopped vegetables in a pan with extra virgin olive oil, then add the minced meat and brown it well.

 3. 3

 Pour in the red wine and let it evaporate.
-Add the tomato sauce, season with salt and pepper, and stir in the peas.
+Add the tomato sauce, season with salt and pepper, then stir in the peas.
 Let the ragù simmer gently for about 45 minutes.

 4. 4

-Meanwhile, boil the eggs until hard, then cool under running water and slice.
+Meanwhile, boil the eggs until hard, cool them under running water and slice.

 5. 5